cilium/cilium/Documentation/helm-values.rst

      - object
      - ``{"ca":{"cert":"","certValidityDuration":1095,"key":""},"secretsBackend":"local"}``
    * - tls.ca
      - Base64 encoded PEM values for the CA certificate and private key.
-This can be used as common CA to generate certificates used by hubble and clustermesh components
+This can be used as common CA to generate certificates used by hubble and clustermesh components.
+It is neither required nor used when cert-manager is used to generate the certificates.
      - object
      - ``{"cert":"","certValidityDuration":1095,"key":""}``
    * - tls.ca.cert